top of page

 Being 'lake-friendly' means making active choices that prioritize the health of the lake.
 Our choices can affect the water quality of Owasco Lake, and therefore, incorporating 'Lake Friendly Living' practices into your home activities can reduce your impact on the lake.

 Reducing the use of fertilizers and chemicals on your property can help minimize excess nutrients and pollutants entering our waterways.
 Nutrients are a leading driver of Harmful Algal Blooms (HABs).
-We instead recommend that watershed residents explore and start utilizing native grasses and gardens that prosper without the need for fertilizer and chemical additives.
-You can have a beautiful lawn while protecting Owasco Lake.
+We instead recommend that watershed residents explore and start utilizing native grasses, crops, and gardens that prosper without the need for commercial fertilizers and chemical additives.
+You can have a beautiful lawn and a bumper crop while protecting Owasco Lake.

-Many homeowners that have joined the Lake Friendly Living Coalition’s Pledge Program are incorporating 'Lake Friendly Living' practices to reduce their impacts on Owasco Lake, and are displaying a free 'Lake Friendly Living' lawn sign (below).
-These residents are pioneers in watershed management, and we would be proud to see you join the Pledge Program, and incorporate the use of Lake Friendly land care.
+Many watershed residents that have joined the Lake Friendly Living Coalition’s Pledge Program are incorporating 'Lake Friendly Living' practices to reduce their impacts on Owasco Lake, and are displaying a free 'Lake Friendly Living' lawn sign (below).
+These residents are pioneers in watershed management, and we would be proud to see you join the Pledge Program, and incorporate the use of Lake Friendly practices.

 Become a part of the solution today, and commit to refraining from the use of excessive lawn fertilizers and chemicals and to adopting land and water stewardship